 There had been much commentary and a degree of expectation that this protection for tenants would be extended, but for landlords there is little consolation.
 Working collaboratively as a sector is of course the preferred option, but some tenants have been refusing to pay rent even though they are able to do so.
 There has also been an increase in tenants using the measures as an opportunity to restructure their existing obligations.

 - The rents are effectively being deferred which will mean an increase in tenant debts.
 Interest on arrears (where payable under lease) will also accrue - so this could be problem simply postponed to a future date.

 - CRAR action has been extended so will now require 276 days outstanding rent (and 366 days) for enforcement notices given after 24 December.

 - By early 2021 a number of tenants could find themselves having to find the equivalent of around nine months’ rent to pay to their landlords.

 - There will be an immediate impact on landlords’ income and cash flow position in the short term and this in turn could impact negatively on their own businesses.

-- Landlords’ remedies are still restricted.
-The announcement made no mention of the moratorium on statutory demands and winding up petitions.
-Currently, landlords will only be able to rely on rent deposits/bank guarantees, claims against former tenants/guarantors, or issuing a debt claim through the lower courts.
+- Landlords’ remedies are now restricted, and currently landlords will only be able to rely on rent deposits and bank guarantees, claims against former tenants and guarantors, or issuing a debt claim through the lower courts.